-The walkover survey and reconnaissance of the area surrounding the subject section of cable was completed by Mr Graham Webb of Geosyntec on 10th July 2019.
+The walkover survey and reconnaissance of the area surrounding the subject section of cable was completed by Mr Graham Webb of Geosyntec on 17th October 2019.
+A series of photographs taken at the time of the walkover survey and reconnaissance is included in Appendix A.